avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

-Even though you can write runner scripts in any language, if you're writing a new runner script in Python, you can benefit from the :class:`avocado.core.nrunner.BaseRunnerApp` class and from the :class:`avocado.core.nrunner.BaseRunner` class.
+Even though you can write runner scripts in any language, if you're writing a new runner script in Python, you can benefit from the :class:`avocado.core.nrunner.app.BaseRunnerApp` class and from the :class:`avocado.core.nrunner.runner.BaseRunner` class.

 The following is a complete example of a script that could be named ``avocado-runner-foo`` that could act as a nrunner compatible runner